-In planning and performing our audit of the financial statements of the governmental activities and the major fund of the Alternative Educational Academy of Ogemaw County as of and for the year ended June 30, 2017, in accordance with auditing standards generally accepted in the United States of America, we considered the Alternative Educational Academy of Ogemaw County's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Alternative Educational Academy of Ogemaw County's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Alternative Educational Academy of Ogemaw County's internal control.
+In planning and performing our audit of the financial statements of the governmental activities and the major fund of the Alternative Education Academy of Ogemaw County as of and for the year ended June 30, 2019, in accordance with auditing standards generally accepted in the United States of America, we considered the Alternative Education Academy of Ogemaw County's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Alternative Education Academy of Ogemaw County's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Alternative Education Academy of Ogemaw County's internal control.

 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as discussed below, we identified a deficiency in internal control that we consider to be a material weakness.
+However, as discussed below, we identified a certain deficiency in internal control that we consider to be a significant deficiency.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
-We consider the following deficiency in internal control to be a material weakness:
+We did not identify any deficiencies in internal control that we consider to be material weaknesses.